pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ### To-Do

-- ufw or ip-tables configuration for all devices (leaning towards ip-tables)
+- ufw configuration for all devices
-- Filezilla to work with SSH-keys rather than pw
+- Filezilla to work with private-public key authentication rather than password
 - Web Server Apache2 configuration
   - Default index.html has to be changed
   - User websites enabled
 - Automated user creation for User Workstations
+-
 - Scheduled updates for all devices

 ## Devices and user accounts for demonstration